Vancouver

 You will be a valued member of the team, working with colleagues who respect your input.

-PHS is located in Vancouver’s Downtown Eastside, in easy walking distance of Downtown, Chinatown, Gastown and the Seawall.
+This position is based at our HQ in Vancouver’s Downtown Eastside, in easy walking distance of Downtown, Chinatown, Gastown and the Seawall.
 There are good transit links – we’re a couple of blocks from the Stadium-Chinatown SkyTrain station.

 Responsibilities